klyed/hivesmartchain/docs/tutorials/7-dump-restore.md

 # Dump / Restore

-Sometimes there are breaking changes in burrow.
+Sometimes there are breaking changes in hsc.
 This provides a method for dumping an old chain, and restoring a new chain with that state.

 ## Dumping Existing State

-The `burrow dump` command connects to burrow node and retrieves the following:
+The `hsc dump` command connects to hsc node and retrieves the following:

 1. The accounts (the addresses)
 2. Contracts and contract storage